-Filling up rental properties is not difficult in a market that is as booming as investment property in Toronto is.
+Filling up rental properties is not difficult in a market that is booming as much as investment property is in Toronto.
 While the price for initial investment might be high, the returns will begin coming back to you almost immediately.

 Toronto Living Is Appealing

-If the hot Toronto property market hasn’t scared you away yet, you may decide that you want to move forward with buying investment property in Toronto – but not on your own.
+If the hot Toronto property market hasn’t scared you away yet, you may decide that you want to move forward with buying an investment property in the city – but not on your own.

 Finding investment partners or backers to help fund your future portfolios is a good way to buy properties without the need to deal with long-term mortgages, which are becoming more complicated.

 But what points will help assure your business partners that Toronto is a market that is going to continue to attract people?
-The key is showing them all of the whys of what brings people to Toronto on a consistent basis:
+The key is showing them all of the whys of what brings people to Toronto on a consistent basis, including:

-- Great tuition rates at high-quality education establishments
+- Great tuition rates at high-quality educational institutions

-- Wide variety of public parks, museums, and other gathering places around the city
+- Wide variety of public parks, museums, and other cultural and gathering places around the city

 - Trending restaurants and shopping